jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 157 Deduction of tax from payments due to defaulters
 (1) Where a taxpayer has made default in the payment to the Commissioner of any income tax (or a part of any income tax) or any interest under Part 7 payable by the taxpayer or any civil penalty (or a part of any civil penalty) incurred by the taxpayer, the Commissioner may from time to time by notice require any person to—
-  (a) deduct or extract, in one sum, from any amount that is, or becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of—
+  (a) deduct or extract, in 1 sum, from any amount that is, or becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of—
     (i) the amount that, according to the notice, is required to be deducted or extracted:
     (ii) the amount that, at the time at which the deduction or extraction is required to be made in compliance with the notice, is the amount payable in relation to the taxpayer:
   (b) subject to subsection (3), deduct or extract from time to time, by way of instalment, from any amount that is, or from time to time becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of—and require that person to pay to the Commissioner, within such time as is specified in the notice, every sum so deducted or extracted, to the credit of,—